ShubhamPatwar/ShubhamPatwar/README.md

-hi this is shubham patwar , i want to learn giuthub , so created this account.
+HI , this is shubham patwar , IIT Mandi Communication and Signal Processing 2024 Passout .

-Adding some more lines to it  , as part of learning.
+All the assignments and projects which i do , i post it here.